dkj/CrazyLIMS/record_of_prompts.md

 There may also be situations where a study has a set of people (research team) who are able to see all the virtual entity information and samples associated with them, but the lab processing is done by another set of people (production service lab) who should not be able to see the upstream  virtual entity, but who need to create/write the processes and samples/entities created downstream.
 The research team should be able to read all of the information for samples downstream of theirs (but not write in the places the service lab work).

-Instruments and their automations will only be able read and update the samples/entities and processes local to their part of the provenence structure.
+Instruments and their automations will only be able read and update the samples/entities and processes local to their part of the provenance structure.

 What options do we have for access control?